-GP Management Plan: In May 2015 in Queensland, 53% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a GPMP in the last 2 years.
+GP Management Plan: In May 2015 in the Northern Territory, 55% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a GPMP in the last 2 years.

-Nationally in May 2015, 51% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a GPMP in the last 2 years (Table 3.18.1, Figure 3.18.1).
+In May 2015 nationally, 51% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a GPMP in the last 2 years (Table 3.18.1, Figure 3.18.1).

-Team Care Arrangement: In May 2015 in Queensland, 52% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a TCA in the last 2 years.
+Team Care Arrangement: In May 2015 in the Northern Territory, 52% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a TCA in the last 2 years.

-Nationally in May 2015, 48% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a TCA in the last 2 years (Table 3.18.1, Figure 3.18.1).
+In May 2015 nationally, 48% of Indigenous clients of Indigenous primary health-care services with type 2 diabetes claimed a TCA in the last 2 years (Table 3.18.1, Figure 3.18.1).

-Trend over time (GPMP): In Queensland, the proportion of Indigenous clients of Indigenous primary health-care services with type 2 diabetes who claimed a GPMP increased from 45% in December 2012 to 53% in May 2015.
+Trend over time (GPMP): In the Northern Territory, the proportion of Indigenous clients of Indigenous primary health-care services with type 2 diabetes who claimed a GPMP increased from 47% in December 2012 to 55% in May 2015.